Josiah Conder was a Tokyo builder

 Kyu-Iwasaki mansion

-I’ve photographed many of his buildings.
+I’ve photographed many of Josiah Conder’s buildings.
 But it was only in the summer of 2018 I finally visited his grave at Gokokuji Temple.
 That was a great thrill.
-It was my chance to meet a person who played a role in the development of my favorite city, Tokyo.
+It was my chance to meet someone who played a role in developing my favorite city, Tokyo.

 The cemetery of Gokokuji is beautiful.
 Azaleas and cherry blossoms make the grounds come alive in spring.
 He has a great resting place.